As holidays near, a nationwide rail strike is still on the table. Here's the latest

 Congress could then intervene and simply impose the recommendations of Biden's Presidential Emergency Board.
 The unions would lose some of the sweeteners that were added in the eleventh hour.

 So far, seven unions have voted to ratify the tentative agreement.
 But three others representing roughly 30,000 workers have voted it down.
-And the largest two unions, representing roughly 60,000 locomotive engineers and train conductors, are voting now, with results expected next week.
+And the largest two unions, representing roughly 60,000 locomotive engineers and train conductors, are wrapping up voting now, with results expected Monday.

 Should any one of them fail to reach an agreement, a strike or a lockout by the rail companies could come as early as 12:01 am on December 9.